 Why you will love this recipe:

 One of my favorite things to do is invent healthy vegetarian versions of my favorite comfort foods growing up.
 Take my Vegan Truffle Mac and Cheese or my Vegan Cauliflower Alfredo for example.
-While I LOVED eating authentic eggplant parmesan growing up, I love that this dish is just a bit lighter and full of more protein!
+While I LOVED eating authentic fried eggplant parmesan growing up, I love that this tofu parmesan is just a bit lighter and packed with protein!

 That's when I came up with the idea to make a vegetarian tofu parmesan that used quinoa flour in place of breadcrumbs and coconut oil in place of butter or eggs.
 Plus, this tofu dish is baked instead of fried like the traditional eggplant parm!